digitalocean/Kubernetes-Starter-Kit-Developers/1-setup-DOKS/README.md

 In this step, you will learn how to use the `doctl k8s` command to create a `DOKS` cluster.

-First, explore the available `doctl` commands for use with `DOKS` clusters:
+First, explore the available `doctl` commands for managing `DOKS` clusters:

 - `Manage` a `DOKS` cluster: